MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize/Removable-Packages/Microsoft-Windows-ComputerManagerLauncher.md

 ## Package Description

-Package: **Microsoft-Windows-ComputerManagerLauncher** </br>  Computer Management App and Computer Management Snap-in for the Microsoft Managmenent Console (MMC).
-For more informaition, see [What is Microsoft Management Console?](/troubleshoot/windows-server/system-management-components/what-is-microsoft-management-console).
+Package: **Microsoft-Windows-ComputerManagerLauncher** </br>  Computer Management App and Computer Management Snap-in for the Microsoft Management Console (MMC).
+For more information, see [What is Microsoft Management Console?](/troubleshoot/windows-server/system-management-components/what-is-microsoft-management-console).

 ## Package Removal